Behind the Curtain: How the Broadway Shutdown is Impacting the People Who Run the Show Behind the Scenes

 In our Behind the Curtain interview series, we are speaking with Broadway musicians, stage managers, ushers, bartenders, and more, talking about how they are handling the current circumstances, and discussing the impact that the shutdown has had on the Broadway community.

-Today, our Behind the Curtain interview is with Dan Micciche, the Music Director and Conductor of Wicked on Broadway.
+Today, our Behind the Curtain interview is with Kyle Largent, one of the Assistant Stage Managers on Moulin Rouge!

 What is your job title?
 Tell me a little bit about what you do within the theater industry and how long you've been doing it for.